September 10th, 2024Why Winter Swim?

 Keep these 5 guidelines in mind:

-• Accept that everyone is different.
-There is no universal “right amount of time or distance” to use as a yardstick.
+- Accept that everyone is different.
+There is no universal “right amount of time or distance” to achieve comfort.

 For winter swimming, a general, guiding principle is simply “be conservative.”
 For excellent info about hypothermia, watch this video from the South End Rowing Club in San Fransisco.